f5devcentral/tmos-cloudinit/ibmcloud_vpc_tmos_imager/README.md

 All IBM COS resources are considered ephemeral for this process.
 They are created and destroyed.
 The image catalog will not be available when the container run is complete.

 The container functionality is driven by environment variables.
-The following environment variable are supported:
+The following environment variables are supported:

 | ENV Variable | Default | Required | Description |
 | :---------- | :------- | :-------- | :----------- |